Skip to content

 • Deeper profile graph traversal policies and orchestration-driven packet expansion.

-These notes are design guidance for Wizard Engineer and Validation Agent implementation planning.
+These notes are design guidance for future implementation planning.

 Profile Artifact Structure